NdubuakuMiracle/housing-in-melbourne/README.md

-# Beyond the Price Tag: Predicting Melbourne House Prices
+# Housing In Melbourne: Beyond the Price Tag

 ## 📌 Project Overview
 In this project, I developed a **machine learning model** to predict **house prices in Melbourne, Australia**.
 The model takes in **suburb, building area, latitude, and longitude** to generate property price estimates in USD.